 Q: Can foreigners own property in Mexico?

-There are established regulations for non-Mexicans owning land or property within Mexico that make the process safer and easier than ever before.
+A: There are established regulations for non-Mexicans owning land or property within Mexico that make the process safer and easier than ever before.
 These rules have been put in place to both protect the purchaser’s ownership rights as well as to promote the sale of real estate to foreign investors.

 Article 27 of the Mexican Constitution restricts direct ownership of land by non-Mexicans within 100 kilometers of the border and 50 kilometers (about 30 miles) of the coastline.
 This is a protectionist measure, put in place after foreign invasions repeatedly threatened the country’s sovereignty at the end of the 19th century.
 Today, foreigners may directly own real property in the interior of Mexico subject to certain limitations on specific agricultural tracts.
 Modification of this constitutional restriction have been made, and since 1973 foreigners (non-Mexicans) have been able to purchase coastal and border properties through an established and perpetually renewable Mexican property trust called a Fideicomiso.
 This is a bank trust, much like an estate trust in the U.S., which gives the purchaser all of the rights of ownership.